DETAILED ACTION

 Step 2A, Prong 2

-The additional elements of comparing to a control does not apply, rely on, or use the judicial exception in a manner that imposes a meaningful limit on the judicial exception.
+The additional elements of detecting by immunoassay a level of antibodies against YB-1 in a blood, serum, plasma or CSF sample by contacting with YB-1 or an antigenic peptide fragment thereof and comparing to a control does not apply, rely on, or use the judicial exception in a manner that imposes a meaningful limit on the judicial exception.
 Further, given its broadest reasonable interpretation “comparing” reads on a mental step and thus is an abstract idea.

-Also, with respect to the recitation “wherein an increased level in the sample from the subject to be diagnosed as compared to the control level is indicative of AD in the subject to be diagnosed”.
-The “wherein” statement at best articulates the judicial exception, amounting only to a general instruction to apply or use the judicial exception.
+Also, with respect to the recitation “diagnosing the human subject as having Alzheimer’s disease when the detected level of antibodies in increased relative to the control”.
+The “diagnosing” statement at best articulates the judicial exception, amounting only to a general instruction to apply or use the judicial exception.
 This could read on mental activity being performed solely in a practitioner’ head, e.g. A mental appreciation of the level of YB-1 antibodies being correlated with Alzheimer’s disease.
-No active method steps are invoked or clearly required; the “wherein” statements do not include any activity that would constitute a practical application, i.e. steps that apply, rely on or use the natural principle in a manner such that the claims amount to significantly more that the natural principal itself.
+No active method steps are invoked or clearly required; the “diagnosing” statement does not include any activity that would constitute a practical application, i.e. steps that apply, rely on or use the natural principle in a manner such that the claims amount to significantly more that the natural principal itself.

 ELIGIBILITY STEP 2B: WHETHER THE ADDITIONAL ELEMENTS CONTRIBUTE AN "INVENTIVE CONCEPT"